 Sick Leave Available - The number of days sick leave the employee currently has available.

-Alternate Leave Due - The number of days alternate leave (also known as days in lieu) the employee currently has due.
+Alternative Leave Due - The number of days alternative leave (also known as days in lieu) the employee currently has due.

 The employee's KiwiSaver details.
 If left blank the employee will be excluded from KiwiSaver.

-KiwiSaver Contribution Holiday - Enter Yes if the employee is currently on a KiwiSaver Contributions Holiday, or No if they are not.
+KiwiSaver Savings Suspension - Enter Yes if the employee is currently on a KiwiSaver Savings Suspension, or No if they are not.

 KiwiSaver Employee Deduction Rate - The employee's KiwiSaver contribution rate - 3, 4, 6, 8 or 10.
 Must be a whole number, not a percentage or decimal e.g. 3 if the employee deduction rate is 3%.